storybookjs/react-native/CONTRIBUTING.md

 If you follow that process, you can then link to the github repository in the issue.
 See <https://github.com/storybooks/storybook/issues/708#issuecomment-290589886> for an example.

 **NOTE**: If your issue involves a webpack config, create-react-app will prevent you from modifying the _app's_ webpack config, however you can still modify storybook's to mirror your app's version of storybook.
-Alternatively, use `yarn run eject` in the CRA app to get a modifiable webpack config.
+Alternatively, use `yarn eject` in the CRA app to get a modifiable webpack config.

 ## Pull Requests (PRs)